GaloisInc/daedalus/pdf-driver/test/README.md

 FIXME: needs work:

-The `runtest` binary uses `shake` (a Haskell build system library) to drive test generation and checking with "Make" like efficiency.
+The `runtest` binary uses `shake` (a Haskell build system library) to drive test invocation and checking, achieving "Make" like efficiency.

 Common structure:
   ```